 pixmap's actual size also gets scaled accordingly.

-In this example, if the picture
+In this example, if the picture's

-is 8, this
+width is 8, this

 always creates a pixmap for this picture that's